jfalcou/eve/doc/manual/functions/logical/ifnot_else.rst

       constexpr /* implementation defined */ ifnot_else = {};
    }

-Function object performing a logical selection between two :ref:`Values <concept-value>` of same element type according to a :ref:`Value <concept-value>`or a :ref:`logical Value <concept-logicalvalue>`.
+Function object performing a logical selection between two :ref:`concept-value` of same element type according to a :ref:`concept-value` or a :ref:`concept-logicalvalue`.
 The element-wise scheme is: if the first parameter is 'not true' returns the second parameter else the third.

 ********